 - Historic Environment Scotland Portal, Broad Street, St.Magnus Cathedral.
 Accessed on January 8, 2017.

 Henry Dryden’s short work was first published in book form in Kirkwall, Orkney in 1878.
-After an historical introduction the author provides descriptions of five architectural styles, or periods, involved in the construction, and alteration, of the building between the years 1137-1500, followed by notes on the stones used, bells and certain monuments.
+After a historical introduction, the author provides descriptions of five architectural styles, or periods, involved in the construction, and alteration, of the building between the years 1137-1500, followed by notes on the stones used, bells, and certain monuments.
 A short account is also given of the Bishop’s Palace with some brief notes on old houses nearby.

 A marvelous companion to the fascinating Orkney islands, Orkney: A Historical Guide offers a broad overview of their history.
 Starting with the prehistoric period, from which survives the famous settlement of Skara Brae, it goes on to discuss the flowering of the Celtic Church in the sixth and seventh centuries and the subsequent invasion by the Vikings, who settled there in large numbers and established a powerful Norse earldom.